AndreaTemin/spotify_mini_recreation/readme.md

     * Display a list of all available tracks (`/tracks/`) with artist and album information on the home page.
 * **Track Search:**
     * Search tracks by title or artist name (`/tracks/search?q=...`) via a search bar on the home page (case-insensitive backend search).
+    * The search bar provides a live, as-you-type filtering experience on the frontend.
 * **Playlist Management:**
     * Create new playlists (`POST /playlists/`) via a form on the home page.
     * View all playlists belonging to the logged-in user (`GET /playlists/`) on the home page.